Astraea: A Token-wise Acceleration Framework for Video Diffusion Transformers: Supplementary

-The MLP in a Transformer typically consists of two linear layers separated by an activation function (e.g., GELU).
+\paragraph{MLP FLOPs Calculation.} The MLP in a Transformer typically consists of two linear layers separated by an activation function (e.g., GELU).
 Here, we ignore the computation of the activation function and only consider the FLOPs in two linear layers.
 The total FLOPs for an MLP block are, $FLOPs_{\text{mlp}} = 8BNH^2 + 8BNH^2 = 16BNH^2$.